alkem-io/alkemio/docs/storage-design.md

 In the first version the suggestion is to not take on encryption at rest, but to rely on potential access to need the actual IPFS identifier for the file.

-So the Document itself stores the identifier in IPFS, but that would never be exposed via the api or otherwise.
-Then the access to the document goes through the Rest api which retrieves the document from IPFS and serves it out.
+So the Document itself stores the identifier in IPFS, but that would never be exposed via the API or otherwise.
+Then the access to the document goes through the REST API which retrieves the document from IPFS and serves it out.
 A follow on step would then be to have the document encrypted / decrypted by the containing Storage Bucket.

 ### Storage of Documents
 In the first version of Storage Buckets it is expected that the content will simply be stored on IPFS.